≡ Menu

 What Causes SCC (risk factors)?

 You’ve probably heard that sun exposure causes skin cancer.
 Guess what?
-That’s true with dogs too.
-Though your dog has a thick coat of coat (at least some do), he can still get exposed to the sun, especially during those long days at the beach or the park.
+That’s true with dogs, too.
+Though your dog has a thick coat (at least some do), he can still get exposed to the sun, especially during those long days at the beach or the park.
+In addition, research also seems to indicate a genetic component to the development of squamous cell carcinoma.
+This is why dogs with thin fur coats might be more prone.

 Breeds such as:

-It’s important to note light haired dogs are more prone, however, black dogs could get it on their toes or exposed skin.
+And Dalmatians are some of the breeds that could get SCC.
+It’s essential to note light-haired dogs are more prone.
+However, black dogs could get it on their toes or exposed skin.

 Now are these…